Tana organizes what you write down. Fasrad writes it down for you.

 Is Fasrad a knowledge graph like Tana?

-No. Fasrad has rich-text notes with @-mentions and backlinks, plus structured datastores it can create and query, but it doesn't have Tana's supertag inheritance or live node queries.
-If a queryable personal knowledge graph is the point, Tana is the better tool.
+No. Fasrad has rich-text notes with @-mentions and backlinks, plus structured datastores it can create and query, rather than Tana's supertag inheritance and live node queries.
+What Fasrad does that a graph doesn't: it reads the conversation and writes the note for you, so the capture happens on its own.

 Where does Fasrad actually win?